-The Midi Is The Goldilocks Fairytale Of Dresses
+18 Long-Sleeve Midi Dresses For Your Winter Wardrobe Consideration

-As the never-ending quest to master creative layering methods throughout the winter months continues, today it's time for a dapple in long-sleeve midi dresses.
-As the Goldilocks of dresses (not too long, not too short), the midi hits right below your knee and the silhouette can vary from being body-conscious to super floaty.
-If you're already acquainted with midi sundresses but haven't yet brought a long-sleeve version into your winter closet, be advised — they pair well with pretty much everything.
+As the never-ending quest to master creative layering methods throughout the winter months continues, we thought today would be a good day for a deep dive on the long-sleeve midi dresses.
+As the Goldilocks of dresses (not too long, not too short), the midi hits right below your knee, with silhouettes that vary from body-conscious to super floaty.
+If you're already acquainted with midi sundresses but haven't yet brought a long-sleeve version into your winter closet, be advised that they pair well with pretty much everything.

 Layer a shorter skirt over the midi dress for a more daring look, belt it to change the silhouette, wear a pair of tall boots that are partially hidden by the skirt to create an interesting silhouette, or pair a cropped leather jacket over it for an edgier vibe.
-Find your perfect fit here — these 17 frocks are begging to be a part of your closet and will be a no-fail option for meetings, date nights, and random Wednesdays when you just feel like dressing up.
+No matter your perfect fit, you’ll find it here — these 18 frocks are begging to be a part of your closet and will be a no-fail option for meetings, date nights, and random Wednesdays when you just feel like dressing up.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.